ARM-software/lisa/Integrating-a-new-board-in-LISA.md

 The two parameters are needed to understand the topology of the target device.

 The file must be placed under `<LISA_HOME>/utils/platforms/`.

+NOTE: As of now, **only dual cluster devices are fully supported**.
+To add a single-cluster device, remove the `big_core` entry and the `bl` module from the json configuration.